Yug-Gupta1212/Yug-Gupta/README.md

 # 💫 About Me:
 Passionate and dedicated B.Tech CSE student with a strong interest in Web Development, AI/ML, IoT, and innovative technologies.
 Skilled in HTML, CSS, JavaScript, React, and problem-solving, with hands-on experience in building practical and impactful projects.<br> Developed projects like a Food Sensor System focused on improving food quality and safety through smart sensing technology, and worked on a CubeSat-based project exploring modern space and satellite technologies.
-These projects helped strengthen my skills in development, research, teamwork, and real-world problem solving.
+These projects helped strengthen my skills in development, research, teamwork,  real-world problem solving.

 ## 🌐 Socials: